brettonw/Bedrock-2-CGI/README.md

 # Bedrock-2 (CGI)
-CGI implementation of Bedrock in python
+CGI implementation of Bedrock-2 in python